Nusiq/modular-mc-docs/docs/getting-started/installation-and-configuration.md

 The `buildPath` specifies where compiled scripts should be output, relative to the project root.
 This is useful for development workflows where you want scripts compiled to a specific location for easier debugging.

 For example, setting `"buildPath": ".modular_mc/main.js"` will compile scripts to that location for development.
 It will also export them to the final behavior pack to be used by Minecraft.
 This is useful for {ref}`debugging with the Minecraft Bedrock Debugger<debugging-with-minecraft-bedrock-debugger>`.

+### whitelist: string[]

+An array of strings specifying which modules to include in the processing.
+Each string represents a path relative to the `data/modular_mc` directory.
+If a module's path matches (exactly or as a subdirectory) any of the whitelist entries, it will be processed.

+- Empty string `""` (default) includes all modules.
+- `"subfolder"` includes modules in `data/modular_mc/subfolder/` and its subdirectories.
+- Multiple entries allow including multiple specific areas.

+Default: `[""]`

+### blacklist: string[]

+An array of strings specifying which modules to exclude from processing.
+Each string represents a path relative to the `data/modular_mc` directory.
+If a module's path matches (exactly or as a subdirectory) any of the blacklist entries, it will not be processed, even if it matches the whitelist.

+- Empty array `[]` (default) excludes nothing.
+- `"experimental"` excludes modules in `data/modular_mc/experimental/` and its subdirectories.
+- Multiple entries allow excluding multiple specific areas.

+Default: `[]`

+**Note:** Blacklist takes precedence over whitelist.
+If a module matches both, it will be excluded.